Sign In / Sign Out

 Katherine Zuga '04

-Katherine Zuga manages the North American DreamBuilder program, an online business training program.
+Katherine Zuga manages the North American DreamBuilder program, an online business training program, and Project DreamCatcher, an on-campus program for Native American women entrepreneurs.
 She is a 2004 Thunderbird graduate and has a Bachelor of Science in International Studies from Georgetown University's School of Foreign Service.

 "Every minute at Thunderbird taught me something new.
 I wish to pass on this knowledge to other women so they can benefit from it just as much as I did."